-- Use the File | Feedback commands to send an Information Request, Problem Report, or Suggestion by email. - Use the File | Online commands to access additional help, including the Golden Software home page, Surfer product page, and Frequently Asked Question (FAQ's) page. - Search goldensoftware.com/products/surfer to find upcoming webinars, read the Golden Software Blog, and download the latest Surfer Quick Start Guide and User Guide. - From support.goldensoftware.com download new versions of Surfer, access Surfer Knowledge Base articles and recordings of webinars and training videos, and with active maintenance submit a request for support. - The web help can be viewed by navigating to surferhelp.goldensoftware.com.
+- Use the File | Feedback commands to send an Information Request, Problem Report, or Suggestion by email. - Use the File | Online commands to access additional help, including the Golden Software home page, Surfer product page, and Surfer Knowledge Base. - Search goldensoftware.com/products/surfer to find upcoming webinars, read the Golden Software Blog, and download the latest Surfer Quick Start Guide. - From support.goldensoftware.com download new versions of Surfer, access Surfer Knowledge Base articles and recordings of webinars and training videos, and with active maintenance submit a request for support. - The web help can be viewed by navigating to surferhelp.goldensoftware.com.